MicrosoftDocs/Advertising-docs/Advertising/scripts/solutions/check-ad-keyword-urls.md

 ---
-title: "Check for ads or keywords with bad URLs"
+title: "Check for ads or keywords with broken URLs"
 description: "Shows how to check whether an ad's or keyword's URL is valid.
 The script checks all ads or all keywords in all accounts the user has access to."
 author: "swhite-msft"
 manager: ehansen